FreunzWa/FW_sync/medicine/womens/Gynaecology/contraception.md

 [EE; Ethinylestradiol]
 [EV; Estradiol valerate]

+# Structure of counselling
+    check for patient understanding, get them to repeat
+- check patients understanding of the different options available
+- establish why patient wants a specific mode of contrapceiton - explore their ideas, concerns and expectations
+- explain what the mode of contraception is (eg what hormones it contains and explain that these are also produced by ovaries)
+- effectiveness (% effectiveness, specify with ordinary use and perfect compliance use)
+- check for contraindications
+    + past medical history
+    + medications (drug interactions)
+- pros/ cons
+    + "If its okay I'd like to go through the benefits and disadvantages of the pill, to help you make a decision"
+- how to take it
+- closing consultation
+    + further questions or concerns
+    + direct the patient to websites/ leaflets
+    + stress that it is entirely the patients choice, give them time to think about decision
+    + encourage condom use @STIs risk

 # Methods
 - condoms (female and male condom inserted @each use. female c is less available and more expensive)
 - diaphragm (silicon flexible outer spring and dome of material, no longer available @australia. must stay in place after intercourse. lowest eefficacy figures for typical use. no decrease in STIs however.) used @combination with spermicide, can stay up for 24 hours.